My WiFi Isn't Working

 Have more questions?
 Submit a request

-Not all PCs will have WiFi capability out of the box, with some systems requiring an additional adapter in order to connect to wireless networks.
-The most common sign that your PC is WiFi capable however is the presence of WiFi antennas or the ability to connect them as shown below.
+Not all PCs will have WiFi capability out of the box, with some systems requiring an additional adapter to connect to wireless networks.
+The most common sign that your PC is WiFi capable is to check if your system has WiFi antennas or the ability to connect them as shown in the image below:

 Anetnnassssssssss.jpg